Thoothoor: Geography

 Thoothoor is almost exclusively a fishing village, even though a little group of people are involved in agriculture, especially in coconut plantations, besides their primary occupation in other professions.
-The fishing operation in this village is most often restricted to a coastline the length of one-kilometer.
+The fishing operation in this village is most often restricted to a coastline the length of one kilometer.
 Its total population is about 6,000.
 This village is bounded in the north by the Paalamadam, south by the Arabian Sea, east by Poothurai village and west by Chinnathurai village.

 Demographics

 Economy

 As of 2007, Thoothoor is the home of several significant economic sources.
-The main business is Shark catching, using modern equipments such as GPS and other Navigation tools.
+The main business is shark fishing, using modern types of equipment such as GPS and other Navigation tools.
 The average cost of one fishing boat is 30–60 lakhs in Indian currency.
 Fishermen usually go fishing in the Arabian Sea, the Bay of Bengal and the Indian Ocean.
 Boat owners travel in and around Tamil Nadu state and neighboring states such as Kerala, and the more distant state of Maharashtra.
 Now a few boat owners have moved to the Andaman & Nicobar Islands for deep sea fishing.
-The sweat of our boat owners and fishermen working with them make wonders to their generation.
-Fisherman support their families by fishing and hence their families are able to afford higher education.
-Thus, just like modern cities most of the kids are getting higher education in a good atmosphere with a tremendous amount of good energy.
-The positive energy flows and flourishes in success's path on each and every Thoothoor native.
-The children should be very proud to have had such hard working ancestors and parents.
-The main road allows money to be exchanged from the shark business and shark merchandise, as well as some other fish on a small level.
-In terms of jobs, in Thoothoor there are a few main sectors, a large number of people from this place are working in their respective industries such as IT, manufacturing, education, educational management, the medical field, business management, mechanical engineering, marine engineering, electrical engineering, lawyers, etc. All such people are trained professionals, graduates, and a few PhD holders in mathematics, history, Tamil and physics.
+The sweat of our boat owners and fishermen working with them make wonders for their generation.
+Fisherman supports their families by fishing and hence their families are able to afford higher education.
+Thus, just like in modern cities most of the kids are getting higher education in a good atmosphere with a tremendous amount of good energy.

+The main road is the centre for the shark business and shark merchandise, as well as some other fish on a small level.
+In terms of jobs, in Thoothoor there are a few main sectors, a large number of people from this place are working in industries such as IT, manufacturing, education, educational management, the medical field, business management, mechanical engineering, marine engineering, electrical engineering, lawyers, etc. All such people are trained professionals, graduates, and a few PhD holders in mathematics, history, Tamil and physics.
 There are masters in IT professional, fish merchandise, teachers in education sectors and a few health services.

 A few hundred people are working in the Persian Gulf in countries such as UAE, Qatar, Saudi Arabia, etc. A fewer number of people working are in the UK, the US, Canada and New Zealand.
-The mechanical engineers and marine engineers work on international and local ships.
-Some MBAs are working at south Indian bank.
+Mechanical engineers and marine engineers work on international and local ships.
+Some MBAs are working at the south Indian bank.
 Some marine engineers work in international ships in the deep sea.
 They travel to various countries.
 There are a few hundred natives of Thoothoor working in Chennai, Bangalore, Mumbai, Delhi, and Thiruvananthapuram.
 The few people working locally work in small businesses and agriculture.